Yilun-D/DL-proj-rice-image-classification/README.md

 ### An SVM model,
 Support Vector Machines (SVM) are a type of supervised learning model used for classification tasks.
 SVM separates data points into different classes by finding the optimal hyperplane.
 In image classification, SVM efficiently handles high-dimensional data, effectively distinguishing between features to classify images accurately.
 ### A K-nearest Neighbors model,
 A machine learning model, a simple yet powerful machine learning model that operates on the principle of similarity.
 KNN predicts the class or value of a new data point by considering the majority label or average value of its nearest neighbors from the training dataset.
-With its intuitive approach and minimal assumptions, KNN is widely used for classification and regression tasks across different domains.

 ## Background and Data